Ranking The 10 Real Madrid Longest Serving Managers

 6. Luis Molowny – 3 Years

 Luis Molowny began coaching Real Madrid youth teams and also served as their interim manager before taking up the full-time role as the head coach in four different spells (1974, 1977/79, 1982, and 1985/86).
-He helped to club during turbulent periods sustaining its competitiveness and achieving monumental success with three La Liga triumphs, and two Copa Del Rey domestically.
-While, in Europe, the Spanish club were crowned the UEFA Cup (Europa League) champions in back-to-back 1984/85 and 1985/86 seasons.
+He helped the club during a turbulent period, sustaining its competitiveness and achieving monumental success with three La Liga triumphs and two Copa Del Rey domestically.
+While in Europe, the Spanish club were crowned the UEFA Cup (Europa League) champions in back-to-back 1984/85 and 1985/86 seasons.

 Matches | 150 |